-I was truly saddened this morning - Saturday, November 24, 2012 - when I learned of the death of the magnificent Larry Hagman
+I was truly saddened this morning - Saturday, November 24, 2012 - when I learned of the death of the magnificent Larry Hagman.

 His family says the actor, who is famous for playing the cunning oil baron, J.R.
 Ewing on the CBS megahit, Dallas and astronaut, Major Tony Nelson in the NBC comedy hit, I Dream Of Jeannie